Table of Contents

-In few patients, cardiac catheterization might be needed to determine the degree of the aortic obstruction, its exact anatomical location and size.
+In a few patients, cardiac catheterization might be needed to determine the degree of the aortic obstruction, its exact anatomical location, and size.
 Recent imaging modalities such as echocardiography and MRI have made cardiac catheterization a second-line diagnostic modality for the evaluation of CoA.

 After surgical correction, a biopsy might be examined for histological characterization of the lesion.
 When the histological examination is performed, one might see a thickened medial layer of the aortic wall that is usually opposite to the insertion of the patent ductus arteriosus.

 Imaging allows the resorption of the lower part of the ribs to be seen.
 The classic “figure 3 sign” seen on the X-ray results from the post-stenotic dilation of the aorta.

 It is the definitive test for coarctation.
 It can provide images of the heart and aorta and helps in the identification of the exact area of obstruction.

 An MRI (magnetic resonance imaging) is an imaging study which is performed inside a magnet which allows the observation of very finely detailed images of the heart, collateral blood vessels and the aorta